garden-io/garden/docs/guides/running-service-in-local-mode.md

 * **Target Kubernetes workload** or **target k8s workload** -
   a [Kubernetes Workload](https://kubernetes.io/docs/concepts/workloads/) deployed in a k8s cluster on the basis of the Garden service config.
-* **Local service** - a locally deployed and running application which is supposed to replace a target Garden service configured in _local mode_.
+* **Local app** - a locally deployed and running application which is supposed to replace a target Garden service configured in _local mode_.

 ## Development status